Sullivan Buses: North Mymms

 Sullivan Buses operate a maintenance facility based at North Mymms providing services to all of Sullivan's fleet.

+As of August 2024, it operates 17 routes either operated under contract to Hertfordshire County Council or commercially.

-Staines
+Staines - Thorpe Park

-Sullivan operate a small garage based in Staines to maintain their Thorpe Park fleet.
+Sullivan operate a small garage based in Thorpe Park / Staines to maintain their Thorpe Park fleet.

 Fleet

 The fleet initially was built up with ex Transport for London Leyland Olympians, Leyland Titans, MCW Metrobuses and Volvo Olympians.
 As at November 2020, the fleet consisted of 111 buses, including an AEC Routemaster heritage vehicle and a driver training vehicle.
+The fleet dedicated to Transport for London operations consisted of 74 buses as at March 2023.